pileofwolves/finmer/.github/CONTRIBUTING.md

 ## Editor Documentation

-The Editor documentation is kept in a HTML file in `/Modules/Projects/Documentation.html`.
-When making large-scale changes to the editor, or when modifying Lua script APIs, please be sure to also update the documentation file so module creators always have the most up-to-date and correct info available.
+The Editor documentation is maintained as a Docusaurus static website project in the `/Docs` folder.
+When making large-scale changes to the editor, or when modifying Lua script APIs, please be sure to also update the documentation files so module creators always have the most up-to-date and correct info available.

 ## XAML and MVVM notes